 "You know, she rarely cries, even though I know she's hurting like crazy," Nytasha said.
 "She's very strong for her to be so young and going through what she goes through.
 She makes me brave."
 Over the last 60 years, doctors and researchers at St. Jude have set the stage to dramatically improve the care and understanding of sickle cell disease.

 It was on this campus in Memphis where an African American doctor, Rudolph Jackson, developed community outreach programs and clinical protocols serving sickle cellaffected families in 1968.
-In a few years, Jackson's pioneering work had amassed such recognition and stature that the federal government asked him to help establish a national anemia through a stem cell/bone marrow transplant.
+In a few years, Jackson's pioneering work had amassed such recognition and stature that the federal government asked him to help establish a national protocol for the treatment and care of sickle cell patients.

+A St. Jude patient was the first in the world to be cured of sickle cell anemia through a stem cell/bone marrow transplant.
 And work led by scientists and researchers at St. Jude also showed that using the drug hydroxyurea daily could boost average hemoglobin levels, thus severely reducing the frequency of hospitalization for pain crises.

-Recently, St. Jude partnered with other top institutions in the country through its Research Collaboratives program to develop and refine novel gene therapies that would allow doctors to edit the genes responsible for sickle cell in fetuses, allowing babies prone to the disease to be born healthy.
-Published early results of gene editing studies are "very promising," said Clifford Takemoto, MD, Director of Clinical Hematology at St. Jude and Lemuel Diggs Endowed Chair in Sickle Cell Disease.
+Recently, St. Jude partnered with other top institutions in the country through its Research Collaboratives program to develop and refine novel gene therapies that would allow doctors to edit the genes

-"She's going to get married.
+There are more than 100,000 patients affected by sickle cell disease in the U.S.

+While new therapies and screenings have reduced the chances of early death and disease caused by sickle cell disease, life expectancy remains in the mid-40s "She's going to get married.
 She's going to have me some grandbabies.
 We are going to take trips.
 She's going to be a doctor.
 She's going to do everything she wants to do...and more."